 Streaming live video can be useful for a lot of things.
 Consider a sports game, a church service or a technology product event.
 While the people in attendance will enjoy the event, there will be people who won’t be able to attend.
 Live streaming a feed of the event is a great way to get more attraction to the event.
 This is the core of live video streaming.

 Later on in this article, we’ll discuss how to stream live video for your business.
 But, before that, let’s get into the nitty-gritty of how it works.
-In order to stream video over the internet, you should understand how it’s possible.
+In order to live broadcast on the internet, you should understand how it’s possible.

 Understanding a decoder’s settings is what will make your video shine online.
 Here are a couple of settings to familiarize yourself with: